11 Health “Myths” That Are Actually True

 (Related: 10 Signs You’re Sabotaging Your Weight Loss)

 True: Your allergies will disappear at the first frost

 This “myth” is true, but only if you’re allergic to fall allergens—namely, ragweed.
 (Depending on your location, ragweed season may last six to 10 weeks, peaking in mid-September.)
 The good news is that cold temperatures will kill ragweed.
 The bad news is that allergies can still persist if you’re allergic to something that you can be exposed to during the winter, such as Christmas trees, mold, or dust mites.
 Even the cold itself can cause hives and swelling if you have a rare syndrome called cold urticaria.
-(Find out which Canadian cities are most troublesome for allergy sufferers.)

 True: Pickle juice alleviates muscle cramps